-• For example, with Login events, property changes that occurred within a given number of days or an exact match to a property value are available.

-- 4. To enable a policy, select the policy's checkbox.
-You can enable and disable policies according to your requirements. - 5.
-Click Save
+- The available properties depend on the event type selected. - For example, with Login events, property changes that occurred within a given number of days or an exact match to a property value are available. - 4.
+To enable a policy, select the policy's checkbox.
+You can enable and disable policies according to your requirements.